Luke’s Life

 I’ve gone Far West

-Posted by lrobison on August 10, 2008
+Posted in Uncategorized by lrobison on August 10, 2008

 I am now officially moved in to my new place at Far West.
 All that really means is that all my stuff is here, since my other lease ended today, but at best half of it is unpacked.
 We had 10 days of overlap, allowing us to take our time cleaning out the old place.
 The move was interesting - I rented a 17′ uhaul and moved all our stuff and all the girl’s stuff in two trips.
 The girls had the opposite problem of moving out 10 days before the next lease started, and so they were couch surfing for a while.
 Since they are now on the other side of Arvind’s and my duplex, it made sense for them to store their non-essentials in our garage at Bravosite (the name of the old place) until the lease on Shadow Valley started.
 We are calling our new house Shadow Valley, and trying to stop the girls from calling us the “Shadow Valley kids club”.
 So far we have been successful in preventing shirts with handprints and “move in day” painting on it… but we can only hold out for so long, since there are 3 of them, and 2 of us.